Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br /><br />

-In early history, we have similar patterns appearing in ancient pyramids that is very much similar and is called the flower of life pattern.
+In early history, we have similar patterns appearing in ancient pyramids that are very much similar and is called the flower of life pattern.
 See the <a href="http://www.ascensionnow.co.uk/star-tetrahedron-merkaba.html" target="_blank">Star tetrahedron</a>.
 Which is a fun page and shows many different ways it was used and its appearance in early history.

 <br /><br />